 These are the funds spent acquiring materials, other than those in print and electronic format.
-Examples include microform, audio materials, video materials, DVDs.
-See: Collection Expenditures, Print Material Expenditures, Electronic Materials Expenditures
+Examples include microform, audio and video physical units, DVDs, and materials in new formats.
+See: Collection Expenditures, Print Material Expenditures.
+Electronic Materials Expenditures

 OTHER MATERIALS: